-To conclude, please reply to this email by Friday evening 9/1 for two reasons:
+To conclude, please reply to this email by [date] for two reasons:

 - Confirm you've received it and reviewed the details above.
 (In some cases, I'm sending this to both parents so I'd like to hear from at least one of you.) - Let me know if you have a major conflict with the practice timeslot noted above.